 Brands have a rather anemic notion of marketing analytics, as we discussed in a recent post on big data analytics.
 They focus too much on promotion, not enough on marketing; too much on pressuring purchases, not enough on building lasting relationships.
-Today, we’ll discuss marketing analytics that drive ROI.
+Today, we’ll discuss marketing analytics that drives ROI.

 BTW, if you’re interested in building an understanding of marketing analytics, Google just released a demo dataset to allow you to play around and see how these insights might drive ROI.